Grapefruit, Campari, and bourbon come together in the perfect summertime sipper.

 Photo: Johnny Autry

-A sweet-tea-based syrup mixed with lemon, mint, and a healthy pour of bourbon make for a more potent take on the South’s quencher of choice.
+Sweet-tea syrup, lemon, mint, and a healthy pour of bourbon make for a potent take on the South’s quencher of choice.

 Photo: Johnny Autry